Abinadi and King Noah

 Ask the children if any of them came close to guessing how many pennies were in the jar.
 Praise everyone for their guesses.

 Encourage the children to be witnesses of God and to be good influences upon those who are around them.
-Explain that even though some people may not be interested in listening, we may have an influence upon more people than we realize.
+Explain that even though some people may appear not be interested in listening, we may have more of an influence than we realize.